Assess The Need

 How does Assess The Need spend its money?

 Assess The Need directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Assess The Need tax-deductible?